Soil Information | Contractor List | USDA/NRCS Programs | No-Till & Drill Rental

 handling of on-farm agrichemicals.

 This practice establishes close-growing grasses, legumes or small grain crops to provide seasonal protection.
 Cover crops help improve soil and water quality by reducing soil erosion, increasing organic matter and capturing and recycling nutrients in the soil profile.
 Cover crops can also be used to fix atmospheric nitrogen, reduce soil compaction, manage soil moisture and provide supplemental forage for livestock.
+Click to watch VIDEO of Aerial Seeding of Cover Crops.

 This practice facilitates the accomplishment of conservation objectives by providing a means to control movement of animals and people, including vehicles.
 Including (1) exclude livestock from areas that should be protected from grazing; (2) control livestock where permanent fencing is installed as a component of a rotational grazing system; (3) confine livestock on an area; (4) control domestic livestock while permitting wildlife movement; (5) regulate access to areas by people, to prevent trespassing, or for purposes of safety.